janscience/Teensy_Amp/R4.0/README.md

   ![sig-gain10x100-sepctra](images/sig1kHz700uV-gain10x100-spectra.png)

-- In all conditions harmonics ar at least 80dB below the signal!
+- In all conditions harmonics are about 100dB below the signal!
 - Noise increases according to gain (every x10 by 20dB).